Creating a welcoming and safe environment for children

 The Client wanted to create a warm and welcoming building, creating something that didn’t feel like it’s another hospital.
 The aim was to create an environment where children had fun and wanted to revisit without the pressure of feeling they were being assessed.

-Lloyd Worrall supplied 150 severe-duty, fire-rated walnut veneer doorsets complete with stainless steel ironmongery.
-The walnut veneered doors achieve a homely feel while providing the high performance standard required for the Centres’ unique environment.
+We supplied 150 severe-duty, fire-rated walnut veneer Interspec doorsets.
+The walnut veneered doors achieve a homely feel while providing the high-performance standard required for the centres’ unique environment.

 It was clear that the ironmongery package should be a cohesive solution of components with durable performance requirements yet be of modest appearance.

 The stainless steel ironmongery specification subtly complements the walnut veneered doors.
 Cam-action door closers were supplied due to the opening force falling away rapidly after the first few degrees of opening, resulting in little resistance throughout the opening cycle, making it safe and easy for children and people with disabilities to use.
 To reduce the risk of trapped fingers, integral finger guard was specified to remove the dangerous gap between door and frame.
 Arched lever handles provide some design flare and a move away from the more institutional return to door lever handles normally observed in healthcare environments.

 We supplied and installed the handrail and balustrade package throughout the building.
 Over 300m of 10mm toughened glass and Interspec stainless steel handrail and balustrade flows through the interior and exterior of the Centre.
 The finished look is clean and bright and meets the stringent safety standards to achieve 1.5kN loading.